hrydgard/ppsspp-site/docs/reference/settings.md

 # Settings documentation

-(Some settings are not yet documnented here.
+(Some settings are not yet documented here.
 Stay tuned.)

 <a name="graphics"></a>